 Amend Schedule 25, Paragraph 8.2 – 8.4 as follows:

-When a Supplier Party populates data fields under Paragraph 8.4, the Supplier Party has the option whether or not to populate those data fields which are described in Appendix 2 as 'preferred' (rather than 'mandatory').
+Not used.

-When a Supplier Party populates data fields under Paragraph 8.4 which are described in Appendix 2 as 'mandatory' (rather than 'preferred'), or populates data fields under Paragraph 8.5 (regardless of whether they are described in Appendix 2 as 'preferred' or 'mandatory'), then the Supplier Party:
+The data fields which constitute the Consumption File and Outcome File are described in Appendix 2 as 'mandatory' or 'conditional'.
+When a Supplier Party populates data fields under Paragraph 8.5, 'mandatory' data fields must be populated; whereas, in the case of 'conditional' data fields, the Supplier Party:

 (a) must use all reasonable endeavours to provide the data it holds in respect of those data fields (but need not provide the data where it does not hold the required data in a readily accessible and extractable electronic format);